birdfromhell/MuslimApi/README.md

 4. From the terminal, run `uvicorn main:app --reload`.

 ## Endpoints
-There are three available endpoints:
+There are four available endpoints:

 **1. GET /**
 Return a welcome message.